 He first met Fox-Davies when she worked as an art buyer and curator, and says he jumped at the opportunity when she and Kirrage approached him with the Black Box Projects proposal.
 “Their vision and forward-thinking approach is refreshing,” he says.
 “They challenge me as an artist in a way that I haven’t experienced before with a gallery.”

 Black Box Projects launches on 6 March at 15 Bateman Street, London W1D 3AQ, with exhibitions by Liz Nielsen and Steve Macleod running until 10 March.
-BBP will also host a solo exhibition of MacLeod’s new work at Photo London in May www.blackboxprojects.art
+BBP is hosting a solo exhibition of MacLeod’s new work at Photo London www.blackboxprojects.art